pyzo/pyzo/TRANSLATIONS.md

 "open :: open a new file".

-If you want to add translations for a new language, send me an email or make an issue so that I can create the appropriate `.tr` file.
+If you want to add translations for a new language, send me an email or make an issue so that I can create the appropriate `.ts` file.

 There are also many text that are not yet translatable, you can also help by modifying the code such that these strings are passed through